Intelligent-CAT-Lab/FlakyDoctor/README.md

 - `input_csv`: A input `.csv` file including all the flaky tests.
 More details in [datasets](datasets/README.md).
 - `test_type`: The type of flakiness to fix, `ID` or `OD`.

-We procide a demo to reproduce the results quickly:

 ## 🌟 Get started to run the tool!
 The options of `FlakyDoctor`: